mmlt/kubectl-tmplt/README.md

 ## Wishlist
 - Support templates with other delimiters than {{ }}.
 Use-case; prometheus config uses {{ }} but needs to be templated as well.
+  Possible delimters: <% %> {~ ~} (or configurable via tmplt step parameter)
 - [could have] 'delete' step.
 Use-case: delete CR and wait for operator to do it's work, then delete(prune?) operator.
+- Support annotation deploy.mmlt.nl/create=delete|recreate to specify how immutable objects should be handled.
+  For each object with this annotation kubectl-tmplt will get the object from the cluster and if `.spec` differs will either deletes/create the object or recreate the object.
+  If the object has no annotation or `.spec` are equal kubectl-tmplt will apply the object.

 ## Known issues